 *This post contains affiliate links — please see my disclosure for details*.

 For me, blueberry muffins are such a classic snack — I remember having them a lot growing up, from a coffee shop that was near where we lived.
 They were always huge, and so good for a snack on the way to school.
-These fluffy, moist buttermilk blueberry muffins with lemon zest are perfect for a quick breakfast in the mornings, but also great as an afternoon snack or even a less sweet dessert.
-My point is, make these blueberry muffins recipe and you will not have trouble finding an occasion to enjoy them!
+These fluffy, moist lemon blueberry buttermilk muffins are perfect for a quick breakfast in the mornings, but also great as an afternoon snack or even a less sweet dessert.
+Or, for dinner — I don’t judge!
+My point is, make this lemon blueberry muffins recipe and you will not have trouble finding an occasion to enjoy them!

-These blueberry muffins are made with buttermilk to offset the sweetness a bit and add flavor, lemon zest to complement the blueberries and brighten up the flavors, and they are topped with turbinado sugar, also known as raw sugar, which gives them a crunchy top crust and a touch more sweetness.
-They’re easy to make and SO delicious!
+These lemon blueberry muffins are made with buttermilk to add flavor, lemon zest to complement the blueberries and brighten up the flavors, and they are topped with turbinado sugar.
+Here’s everything you’ll need to make them:

-These muffins came together so easily!
-I’ve seen muffin recipes that call for melted butter or vegetable oil, but I decided to cream softened butter into the batter to give these blueberry muffins a soft, tender crumb and a nice shape.
-I am so happy with the results!
+These lemon blueberry buttermilk muffins comes together so easily!
+I’ve seen muffin recipes that call for melted butter or vegetable oil, but for this recipe we’ll cream softened butter into the batter to give these blueberry muffins a soft, tender crumb and a nice shape.
+You’ll be so happy with the results!

 Once you’ve creamed your butter and sugar together, you’ll mix in your eggs, vanilla, and lemon zest.
 Then you want to measure out and combine your dry ingredients, including your blueberries.
 Pro tip: coating the blueberries in the flour mixture keeps them from sinking to the bottom of the muffins!